-- Criminal records – limit consideration to convictions for serious offenses (with the possible exception of serious sex offenses) the date of
+- Criminal records – consider recently developed HUD Guidelines.
+Limit consideration to convictions for serious offenses (with the possible exception of serious sex offenses) the date of

 final disposition of which, antedate the tenant screening report by no more than seven years – whether or not state law limits reporting in that way.
 If someone has been clean for seven years, the likelihood they will re-offend is typically low.

 - Eviction records – eviction records are more complicated.
 The vast majority of filings are dismissed – not because they are without merit – but because the resident paid or moved out – and because there is very little likelihood of recovery.
 Still, denying tenancy based on filings feels a bit like denying tenancy based on arrest records.
 Consider asking your tenant screening service to use filings to conduct rental verifications – as an alternative to basing your decision on the filing itself.
 That way there is no question as to what occurred and little or no risk of a disparate impact claim.